 Did you know that RNnetwork provides clinical help for travel nurses?
 We have a team of full-time clinical nurse liaisons (CNLs) whose only job is to help you with credentialing, testing, and any clinical questions that might come up while you’re on assignment.
-Meet two of our CNLs, Roger Dulude and Debi Scarola!
+Meet our CNLs: Christy Copenski, Roger Dulude, and Debi Scarola!

-Roger has been a registered nurse for 32 years.
+Roger has been a registered nurse for more than 30 years.
 He was in the geotechnical business when the industry went through a big downturn in the 1980s.
-There was nursing school right next door to his home in Texas, and that gave him an idea.
+There was a nursing school right next door to his home in Texas, and that gave him an idea.
 “Well, I can either do nothing and sit on the couch, or I can do something different with my life.”

 For two years, Debi worked as a travel nurse herself, so she knows from personal experience how it feels to be out there on assignment.
 “It’s like being a guest in the hospital’s home.
 We speak your language.
 When questions come up that your recruiter can’t answer, you can call us directly to troubleshoot a clinical situation on the floor.”